 Optimal process operations depend on process design and safety thresholds, etc. These constraints define the feasible operating window to the optimizer.
-To ensure feasible operation under uncertain conditions, it may be necessary to "back-off" from the active constraints which however results in loss of achievable profit.
+To ensure feasible operation under uncertain http://dx.doi.org/10.1016/j.jprocont.2014.02.010 0959-1524/© 2014 Elsevier Ltd. All rights reserved. conditions, it may be necessary to "back-off" from the active constraints which however results in loss of achievable profit.
 Hence, the optimizer minimizes a loss function for backing - off from the active constraints.
 The term "back - off" is defined as,

-$$Back-off = |Actual \ steady \ state \ operating \ point$$
+Back - off = |Actual steady state operating point

-$$-Nominally \ optimal \ steady \ state \ operating \ point|$$ (1)
+- Nominally optimal steady state operating point (1)

-Based on the notion of back-off, Narraway et al. [13] presented a method to assess the economic performance of the plant in the presence of disturbances.
+Based on the notion of back-off, Narraway et al. [15] presented a method to assess the economic performance of the plant in the presence of disturbances.
 To ensure feasibility, the maximum amplitude of the disturbance for a certain range of frequency was used to determine the necessary back-off and alternate designs were evaluated.
 They assume the set of measurements are perfectly controlled and controllability is tested after obtaining the solution.
+Later, Narraway and Perkins [16] extended their frequency response based method of estimating the closed loop constraint back off on the assumption of perfect control hypothesis to select the optimal set of measurements and manipulated inputs.
+This was accomplished by introducing the binary decision variable into the bounds of all possible measurements and manipulations.
+Also, the method was extended for the case of realistic PI controllers.
+Although the formulation is an Mixed Integer Linear Program